ory/fosite/README.md

 import "github.com/ory/fosite/compose"
 import "github.com/ory/fosite/storage"

-// This is the exemplary storage that contains:
+// This is the example storage that contains:
 // * an OAuth2 Client with id "my-client" and secret "foobar" capable of all oauth2 and open id connect grant and response types.
 // * a User for the resource owner password credentials grant type with usename "peter" and password "secret".
 //